Online Doctor of Education in Education Administration

 Flexible Format

 The Doctor of Education in Education Administration is delivered in a fully online, flexible format built for working professionals around the world.
+The program features a summer start, allowing each cohort to begin together and move through a thoughtfully sequenced curriculum designed for steady progress and meaningful peer collaboration.
 Earn your degree in as few as 36 months while maintaining full-time employment and personal commitments.
-Study from anywhere while gaining specialized expertise in educational leadership and administration.
+Study from anywhere while gaining specialized expertise in educational leadership and administration, with a clear application timeline that helps you plan ahead and prepare for a strong start.

 Tailored Experience